 Note

-For training, evaluation, and inference, we expose 2 variables for each respective task: num_gpus and gpu_ids, which default to 1 and [0], respectively.
-If both are passed, but inconsistent, for example num_gpus = 1, gpu_ids = [0, 1]`, then they are modified to follow the setting with more GPUs, for example num_gpus = 1 -> num_gpus = 2.
+For training, evaluation, and inference, we expose two variables for each task: num_gpus and gpu_ids, which default to 1 and [0], respectively.
+If both are passed, but are inconsistent, for example num_gpus = 1, gpu_ids = [0, 1], then they are modified to follow the setting that implies more GPUs; in the same example num_gpus is modified from 1 to 2.

-You may set this env variable by adding the following fields to the Envs field of your ~/.tao_mounts.json file as mentioned in bullet 3 in this section
+You may set the environment variable by adding the following fields to the Envs field of your ~/.tao_mounts.json file as mentioned in bullet 3 in ths section Running the launcher.

 {